Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

-If you’ve been researching how to streamline and simplify your stakeholder management efforts, you’ve likely already learned all about Stakeholder Relationship Management (SRM) software.
+If you've been researching how to streamline and simplify your stakeholder management efforts, you've likely already learned about Stakeholder Relationship Management (SRM) software.

 With your research, you’ve learned all the great benefits of using an SRM and how it can improve your team’s efficiency and even contribute to the success of your projects, but have you considered SRM’s benefits in reducing risk?